thaliaarchi/redis-stringmatch/README.md

 stringmatch is made available under the BSD-3-Clause license, just as Redis was before [changing](https://redis.io/blog/redis-adopts-dual-source-available-licensing/) to dual (non-free) RSALv2 and SSPLv1 licenses.
+Versions with lineage from other projects may be under different licenses.